 How to Perform Tuck Jumps

 - Stand tall as if you were about to do a bodyweight squat.
-Plant your feet at a hip-width distance and brace your abdominals.
+Plant your feet hip-width apart and brace your abs.

-- Bend your knees, hips, and ankles and lower into a half-depth squat.
-You can swing your arms back to generate momentum if desired.
+- Bend your knees, hips, and ankles into a half-depth squat.
+Swing your arms back to generate momentum if you want.

-- Press through your feet with force to come up quickly and jump as high as you can into the air while tucking your knees into your chest.
+- Press through your feet with force to come up fast and jump as high as you can, tucking your knees into your chest.

-- Land with soft knees and immediately lower into a half squat to absorb the impact and avoid straining your joints.
+- Land with soft knees and immediately lower into a half squat to absorb the impact.

 - Repeat for the desired number of sets and reps.